Best of Brick

 By Evelyn Battaglia |

-iStock
+StefaNikolic via iStock

-Fresh out of law school and new to NYC, I was determined to find a reasonable apartment without compromising safety and living standards (in other words, no bathtub in the middle of the kitchen).
-So when I landed a lease for a one bedroom flex on the Upper West Side with Central Park views—from the bathroom, and only when standing on tiptoe—I set out to do what countless other recent grads and thrifty 30-somethings have long done: Search for a stranger to share my habitat, a tricky proposition in the pre-Airbnb era.
+Fresh out of law school in California and new to NYC, I was determined to find a reasonable apartment without compromising safety and living standards (in other words, no bathtub in the middle of the kitchen).
+So when I landed a lease for a one-bedroom flex on the Upper West Side with Central Park views—from the bathroom, and only when standing on tiptoe—I set out to do what countless other recent grads and thrifty 30-somethings have long done: Search for a stranger to share my habitat, a tricky proposition in the pre-Airbnb era.

 Back then, there weren’t as many roommate-finding options as there are today.
 My first “matchmaker roomie” quickly became my BFF (and still is to this day), not so my second or third.
 Turns out I had the same success rates when bunking with friends of friends or alumni connections.
-Which just goes to show that modern-day algorithms can indeed trump old-fashioned analog methods (aka word of mouth), though each method has its pros and cons.
+This just goes to show that modern-day algorithms can indeed trump old-fashioned analog methods (aka word of mouth), though each method has its pros and cons.

-Regardless of which route you take—be it combing through ads on Craigslist (my own go-to) or leveraging a roommate-finder service to do the screening for you (one out of three fails on my own scorecard)—the takeaways are the same:
+Regardless of which route you take—be it combing through ads on Craigslist (my former go-to) or leveraging a roommate-finder service to do the screening for you (one out of three fails on my own scorecard)—the takeaways are the same:

 1. Always do your due diligence.
 Ask your friends and colleagues for their favorite roommate-finding sites and check for reviews on Yelp and other sites.

-3. Remember: For every scam story you hear there are hundreds of roomie-turned-bestie (or even romantic partner) tales.
+3. Remember: For every scam story you hear about there are hundreds of roomie-turned-bestie (or even romantic partner) tales.

 Two more lessons to live by when perusing any site or profile: Go with your gut and have an open mind.